warren-bank/fork-Xanado/doc/README.md

 There's a `npm run debug` script to run the server with debug options enabled (very verbose).

+The client UI supports a mechanical turk for UI testing.
+This can be enabled by passing `autoplay` in the URL parameters to an open game.
+Once a first manual play has been played, all subsequent plays in that UI will be decided automatically.

 ## Internationalisation
 Xanado uses the [Wikimedia jQuery.i18n framework](https://github.com/wikimedia/jquery.i18n) to support translations.
 Currently translation files are provided for English, (une très mauvaise traduction en) French, and (eine schlechte Übersetzung ins) German.
 To generate your own translation, copy `/i18n/en.json` to a file using your language code (e.g. `it` for Italian) and edit the new file to provide the translation.
 You can use `npm run tx` to check the completeness of your translations.